-Our evaluation experts help you understand what works and what doesn’t across multiple program areas, demographics, and locations.
+Our evaluation experts help you understand what works across multiple program areas, demographics, and locations.
 We’ve designed and implemented studies of varying scales, from evaluating the implementation of a career development program at the district level to large-scale studies of the impact of federally funded programs across the nation.
-With expertise in multiple research methods, we find the strongest evaluation design to answer your questions while minimizing bias and maximizing precision.
+With expertise in multiple research methods, we find the strongest evaluation design to answer your questions.

 Our Process: Objective and Human-Centered

 We take a human-centered approach to evaluation design, interacting with all affected stakeholder groups to understand your most pressing questions about your program or process.
 Then we develop and implement designs that provide the most credible and actionable information within your timeframe and budget.
 Answers to the following questions guide an objective and human-centered evaluation design process:

 - What is the strongest evaluation design that could be used to answer the questions, minimizing bias and maximizing precision?

 - What are the assumptions underlying the proposed approach, and how can we test them to ensure the findings will be robust and defensible?